shinselrobots/nuitrack_body_tracker/README.md

 # Info
-   This is a ROS Node to provide functionality of the NuiTrack SDK (https://nuitrack.com) NuiTrack is NOT FREE, but reasonably inexpensive, and works a number of cameras (see webpage) Also see Orbbec Astra SDK as alternative (but only for Orbbec cameras)
+   This is a ROS Node to provide functionality of the NuiTrack SDK (https://nuitrack.com)

+   - NuiTrack is NOT FREE, but reasonably inexpensive, and works with a number of cameras (see their webpage)
+   - Also see Orbbec Astra SDK as a possible alternative (but only for Orbbec cameras)

    Publishes 3 messages: